-In principle, each course can only be taken once for credit to count toward advancement to the next year or graduation, even if the instructor is different.
-If you take duplicate courses in the same semester, or plan to retake a course you have earned credits from in the past, the extra course can only be registered as an "Optional Subject."
+In principle, each course can only be taken once for credit to count toward advancement to the next year or graduation.
+If you plan to retake a course you have earned credits from in the past (including those with different instructors), the extra course can only be registered as an "Optional Subject."